📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Common concerns

-- When a matter goes to Court, the decision is in the hands of a judge.
-This can result in unpredictable outcomes that may not align with either party’s expectations or desires.
+3. When a matter goes to Court, the decision is in the hands of a judge.
+This means that you may not get the result you were hoping for.

 Solutions